 Are there any sector-specific awards/grants/competitions that have helped you?

 Not yet, we are applying to Grant’s after our MVP.

 What is good about being an entrepreneur in Oxfordshire?
 Bad?

 The university, students, the support and the business community here is huge and it will even be bigger after the lockdown is over.

 If a new entrepreneur or startup came to you looking for entrepreneurship resources, where would you send them?

 I am currently beginning to create my own startup community with the aim of running events, mentorship and free training.
 So I would send him to my group.
-Also, I would advice him to join Oxford entrepreneurs and to visit people from said business school.
+Also, I would advice them to join Oxford Entrepreneurs and to visit Said Business School.